-As the agency responsible for the approval of missionary associates and missions interns, Assemblies of God U.S. Missions has the authority to act in terminating account holders in cases such as:
+As the agency responsible for the approval of U.S. missionaries, Assemblies of God U.S. Missions has the authority to act in terminating U.S. missionaries in cases such as:

-- Unsatisfactory reports from district officials - Failure to maintain valid General Council minister credentials - Failure to comply with General Council requirements for ministerial conduct - Failure to comply with the U.S. Missions policy
+- Unsatisfactory reports from district officials - Failure to maintain valid General Council minister credentials - Failure of a missionary to comply with General Council requirements for ministerial conduct - Failure to comply with the U.S. Missions policy

-CLOSING THE FINANCIAL ACCOUNT
+CLOSING THE MISSIONARY'S FINANCIAL ACCOUNT

-After an associate/intern is terminated either voluntarily or involuntarily, the U.S. Missions Executive Committee will determine the date of the final check to the associate/intern provided valid General Council ministerial credentials are maintained and the account contains sufficient funds.
+After a missionary is terminated either voluntarily or involuntarily, the U.S. Missions Executive Committee will determine the date of the final check to the missionary provided valid General Council ministerial credentials are maintained and the missionary account contains sufficient funds.
 Generally, the last check is within but not to exceed three months of termination.
-Funds remaining in the account after the point of the final check will be transferred to the department.
-An exception to this policy would be made if the account holder were gainfully employed in some other work or ministry.
+Funds remaining in the missionary account after the point of the final check will be transferred to the missionary's department.
+An exception to this policy would be made if the missionary were gainfully employed in some other work or ministry.

-Donors will be notified in writing by the missionary associates or missions interns and U.S. Missions.
+Donors will be notified in writing by the missionary and the U.S. Missions department.